WTCSC/note-to-shelf-sammy2706/README.md

 # Requirements
 - A Unix based environment with Bash installed.

-- Ensure the script file (script.sh) has execute permissions.
+- Ensure the script file (note.sh) has execute permissions.
 You can grant execute permissions by running:
-`chmod +x script.sh`
+`chmod +x note.sh`

 # Usage
 ### Add a Note